schefs/bootstrap/README.md

 - Setup aws key in a credential file.

-*You will need to raise the default EIP limit from 5 to 6 at least
+*You will need to raise the default aws account EIP limit from 5 to 6 at least

 - Setup your variables in terraform.tfvars.